Website ROI calculator

 A B2B SaaS company getting 70% of traffic from paid search might convert at 3.5%.
 The same company with 70% organic blog traffic might sit at 1.2%.
 Both are normal for their traffic mix.
 If your traffic skews heavily toward one source, adjust expectations accordingly.

-Conversion rate isn't one thing.
-It's the result of several factors working together.
-When any of them break, the whole system underperforms.
+Conversion rate isn't one thing you can fix with a quick tweak.
+It's several factors working together.
+When any of them break, your business feels it.

 Clarity of your value proposition